-Additional Needed Information (Optional)

-Provide additional needed information for the waiver (optional):

-- 1. State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select one): - The waiver is operated by the State Medicaid agency.

-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

-The Medical Assistance Unit.

-Specify the unit name: Office of Long Term Care (Do not complete item A-2)
+Completed.
+Additional 1 Needed Information (Optional) Provide addition nal needed information for the waiver (optional): Appendix A : Waiver Administration and Operation 1.
+State Li one): ne of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select • The waiver is operated by the state Medicaid agency.
+Spe cify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): • The Medical Assistance Unit.
+Specify the unit name: Office of Long Term Services and Supports Care (Do not complete item A-2) 0 $Another\ division/unit\ within\ the\ state\ Medicaid\ agency\ that\ is\ separate\ from\ the\ Medical\ Assistance\ Unit.$ Specify the division/unit name.

-Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.

-Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-(Complete item A-2-a).

-The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.

-Specify the division/unit name:
+(Complete item A-2-a). \circ{The} waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+Sne cify the division/unit name: Spe ony are arranea anno anno.